 You and your partner don’t seem to have anything in common or you’re totally incompatible.

-The general consensus is that all rebound relationships are destined to fail, because one partner will realize they’re being used as a distraction, or because the relationship simply lacks a healthy emotional attachment.
+The general consensus is that all rebound relationships are destined to fail because one partner will realize they’re being used as a distraction, or because the relationship simply lacks a healthy emotional attachment.

-But it never helps to be prescriptive about relationships, and it’s hard to predict whether a relationship will or won’t last.
+But it never helps to be prescriptive about committed relationships, and it’s hard to predict whether a relationship will or won’t last.
 Rebound relationships can work out as long as both partners are committed to making them work.

 It’s unlikely that the relationship will survive if one partner has no intention of sticking around long-term from the get-go.
 You’re not starting things off well if you’ve hastily entered a new relationship as a way to fill a void or side-step the very hard work of processing a breakup.

-But, on the flip side, a rebound relationship could blossom into something unexpected.
 It could be that you met someone fantastic while you were getting over your breakup, and you’ve been honest with them about the fact that you’ve just ended a major chapter of your life.
-Or maybe your last relationship wasn’t that important to you and there’s not much to get over.
-In these cases, a rebound relationship has every chance of succeeding.
+Or maybe your old relationship wasn’t that important to you and there’s not much to get over.
+In these cases, even though the person started as a rebound, it could transform into a healthy relationship

 It takes effort, empathy, and emotional availability from both sides for a relationship to work, and that includes rebound relationships.